-VCS currently uses Colorado Christian University for DE courses.
+VCS currently uses Northwest Nazarene University for all DE courses except PreCalc, which is offered through CCU..
 Students are enrolled into DE classes with consideration to GPA, teacher recommendations, and previous grades.
-These courses are taught online with a university professor, facilitated by a VCS teacher, or taught entirely by a VCS teacher.
-VCS provides the technology and class period.
-All grading and policies are strictly through CCU for the courses taught by them.
-It is the student's responsibility to contact colleges or universities of interest to them regarding the acceptance of DE credits.
+These courses are taught entirely by a VCS teacher.
 Students must register and pay the school's tuition and other fees.
 They will grant students 3 or 4 college credits (amount varies per course) if they earn a "C" or higher for the semester.
-All DE courses are weighted on a 5.0-point scale and designated as DE on transcripts.
-Upon successful completion of these courses, it is the student's responsibility to send transcripts from CCU to the college or university of their choice.
+Most DE courses are weighted on a 5.0-point scale and designated as DE on transcripts.
+Upon successful completion of these courses, it is the student's responsibility to request transcripts from the college that DE classes were taken, to the college or university of their choice.